djrandhawa15/Markdown-Project-Working/docs/5 - glossary/index.md

 # Glossary

-> [!NOTE]
+!!! note "Note"
-> This glossary covers essential Obsidian and Zettelkasten terminology to help you navigate your note-taking journey.
+    This glossary covers essential Obsidian and Zettelkasten terminology to help you navigate your note-taking journey.

 ## Core Concepts